 - Praised for: Debugging power, usability, integrations

-- Criticized for: Limited infra coverage, not full-stack, can get costly with replays
+- Criticized for: Limited infra coverage, can get costly with replays

 Sentry is designed for developers who need real-time visibility into application bugs and performance, whereas Datadog provides a comprehensive MELT stack with infra, RUM, and synthetics out of the box.
 Sentry shines in frontend/mobile contexts, especially for debugging UX issues and crashes, while Datadog offers broader observability with more enterprise complexity and cost.